 wrecker – [I kind o]f [nd] decays to /r/; rounded [o] produces /w/.

-Where there is /n/ for [th] in there, it can be acceptable (within reason).
-Most of the words are reasonable, though /f/ and /r/ is a problem for self-pride, there is some issue around nurse she/there she occurs, so we can’t rely on those being there.
-If there is anything in this, we see aspects of her psychology – self-pride, souls, Earls, numb it (self pride or souls?), solve the wrecker.
+Most of the words are reasonable, self-pride is a bit iffy.
+Perhaps the two put may be meant to be something else.
+Nurse is doubtful, and this may need to be dropped.
+If there is anything in this, we see aspects of her psychology – self-pride, souls, Earls, numb it (self pride or souls?), can’t solve the wrecker.
 Earls only makes sense if it is accepted as a metaphor for a leading aspect of the Self.